Opera by Manfred MIM

 Creating the opera is a monumental task and engages the maximum creative and technical force by the Estonian National Opera, Kanuti Gildi SAAL and MIMproject.

-The lecacy of Manfred MIM has been researched and prepared for the stage by: Tatjana Kozlova-Johannes, Andrus Laansalu, Andrus Aaslaid, Karl Saks, Raul Keller, Taavet Jansen, Maike Lond, Oksana Tralla, Mart Koldits, Henri Hütt, Kalle Tikas, Andres Tenusaar and Evi Pärn.
+The lecacy of Manfred MIM has been researched and prepared for the stage by: Tatjana Kozlova-Johannes, Andrus Laansalu, Andrus Aaslaid, Karl Saks, Raul Keller, Taavet Jansen, Maike Lond Malmborg, Oksana Tralla, Mart Koldits, Henri Hütt, Kalle Tikas, Andres Tenusaar and Evi Pärn.

 Presented by the soloists of the Estonian National Opera, dancers of the Estonian National Ballet, the orchestra and the chorus.
 Conductor Kaspar Mänd.